-Please answer ALL questions Yes or No

-Many of the features described below may support a Priority Habitat .
-See note 3 for further information on identifying these.

-If you have answered 'YES', is it possible that the development may have an impact on the designated site or habitat?
-Please PROVIDE further information if that is the case

-Are any of the following present on or within 100m of the application site?

-Site of Importance for Nature Conservation (SINC) See Note 2

-Native woodland including ancient semi-natural and replanted woodlands

-Veteran (particularly old / large) trees

-Water courses (rivers or streams)

-Lakes or ponds

-Wetlands or marshes

-Unimproved/semi-improved species-rich grassland

-Arable field margins supporting assemblages of rare arable plants

-Heathland/acid grassland/mire/scrub

-Coastal grassland/saltmarsh/shingle/mudflats

-Hedgerows supporting mainly native species
+Please answer ALL questions Yes or No If you have answered 'YES' is it possible that the development could have an impact on the identified site? (see note) Please provide further information 1.1 Is the application site on or within 50m of a SSSI, SAC, SPA or Ramsar site? (see note 1) 1.2 Are any of the following present on or within 50m of the application site?
+Please see note 2 & 3 for further information on identifying these. a) Site of Importance for Nature Conservation b) Native woodland including ancient semi-natural and replanted woodland c) Veteran (particularly old / large) trees d) Water courses (rivers or streams) e) Lakes or ponds f) Wetlands or marshes g) Species-rich meadow / grassland h) Heathland/acid grassland/mire/scrub i) Coastal grassland/saltmarsh/shingle/mudflats j) Hedgerows supporting mainly native species